OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_uibehaviours.md

 In a form, the _On Change_ behaviours are only executed when the user changes directly the input.

-If the value of an element is setted using other behaviour (User Interface or not), the _On Change_ code will not be executed.
+If the value of an element is set using other behaviour (User Interface or not), the _On Change_ code will not be executed.

 In a dashboard, the _On Change_ behaviours is executed after the list data is retrieved.